ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

     the GitHub repository of the thesis contains a release greater than `1.0.0` for the work in CMPSC 600 and a release greater than `2.0.0` for CMPSC 610
-  - [ ] The thesis has the correct format created through the use of Pandoc and LaTeX
+  - [ ] The thesis has the correct format created through the use of Pandoc and LaTeX and the senior thesis template for the Department of Computer Science
-  - [ ] The title of the thesis is both compelling and appropriate
+  - [ ] The title of the thesis is both interesting and appropriate
   - [ ] The thesis includes at least twelve references
   - [ ] The thesis consists of at least `7500` words
   - [ ] The thesis follows a logical flow at the level of chapters, sections,